 The financial services industry is filled with documentation that most people—whether company employees or customers—deem as daunting; not to mention almost impossible to skim through.
 Here, too, video offers a two-in-one solution: it can serve both customers and staff.
 A series of bite-size, explainer videos & recorded responses to FAQs can address customer claims and alleviate the pressure on customer support departments.
 Meanwhile, the staff can use video-training clips to expedite ticket handling or even use video to illuminate and accommodate existing support tickets.
 Video can, therefore, enhance both customer retention and referral rates while, at the same time, alleviate the pressure on customer support departments.

 The environment in which financial institutions operate has changed: regulation and technology have seen to that.
 To address this new world, banks and financial institutions are required to provide both their employees and stakeholders with an up-to-date review of business activities and value.
 Today, many companies choose to live stream town hall meetings in order to demonstrate transparency and accountability.
 Live streaming also happens to increase attendance rates and reduce or even eliminate travel costs.
 Such an event is usually followed by a virtual Q&A session in which participants pose questions to the speaker, share their impressions, and receive feedback.
-Using a video platform, companies can stream meetings to any number of concurrent viewers, be it dozens or tens of thousands while at the same time capturing the session as an on-demand recording to be viewed by employees or external stakeholders at a later time.
+Using video tools such as movingimage Webcast, companies can stream meetings to any number of concurrent viewers, be it dozens or tens of thousands while at the same time capturing the session as an on-demand recording to be viewed by employees or external stakeholders at a later time.